mz0/jlink-demo/README.md

 The contents of either `dist` subdirectory can be copied and run anywhere (assuming the same platform type as the machine on which the bundle was made).
 You could also use any installer tool of your choice to make a one-click installer artifact.

+## See also

+http://august.nagro.us/small-java.html "For a simple project requiring java.net.http, ... these steps produced a 23MB jlink image."